|Category||Health and Safety|

 The potential for exposure to biological pathogens associated with the work task/environment is to be clearly identified in the hazard/risk register within Vault.

 2. Vaccination availability

-Where effective immunisation vaccinations are available for potential work related biological pathogen exposure, vaccination is to be offered as a reasonably practicable step under the Health and Safety at Work Act 2015.
+- Where effective immunisation vaccinations are available for potential work-related biological pathogen exposure, these will be required before the commencement of work.
+Vaccination is offered as a reasonably practical step under the Health and Safety at Work Act 2015.

 3. Biological pathogens training programme

 Where biological pathogen exposure risks are identified, a formal training programme shall be provided to workers including the following:

 - Description of the hazard/risk

 - Specifics of immunisation vaccination including reliability, side effects, test, and vaccination procedure.

 - Options for individuals who choose not to be vaccinated or cannot be immunised.